rbisdorff/Digraph3/docSphinx/tutorial.rst

 ..
 [30] It would have been much more accurate to estimate such quantile limits from the individual qualitiy scores of all the nearly 50,000 surveyed students.
 But this data was not public.

 ..
-[31] Converted by a +1.0 shift and a scale reduction of 0.5 from a bipolar-valued credibility of +0.07 in [-1.0,+1.0] to a majority of valued disciplines support in [0,+1.0].
+[31] Converted by a +1.0 shift and a scale reduction of 0.5 from a bipolar-valued credibility of +0.07 in [-1.0,+1.0] to a majority of valued subjects support in [0,+1.0].

 ..
 [32] The performance tableau :code:`studentenSpiegel04.py` is also available in the :code:`examples` directory of the Digraph3 software collection.